fiskl-accounting/help-docs/docs/Core-Features/Quotes/creating-quotes.md

 You can customize your languages in [Invoice and Quote](../../Settings-Configurations/invoice-and-quote-settings.md) settings.

-### Terms and Conditions
+### Terms and conditions

-Include your terms and conditions on each quote or set default terms in Quote settings.
+Include your terms and conditions on each quote or set default terms in Invoice and Quote settings.

 Remember: Fiskl's quoting features are designed to be flexible and accommodate a wide range of business needs.
 Experiment with different options to find the setup that works best for your business.

-## Converting Quotes to Invoices
+## Converting quotes to invoices

 Once a quote is accepted, you can easily convert it to an invoice:

 1. Open the accepted quote
 2. Click the "Actions" button
-3. Select "Convert to Invoice"
+3. Select "Convert to invoice"
 4. Review and adjust the invoice details as needed
 5. Save and send the invoice